microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/group_post_groups.md

 | Security | Do not set. |

->**Note:** Creating an Office 365 Group programmatically without a user context and  without specifying owners will create the group anonymously.
+>**Note:** Creating an Office 365 Group programmatically with an app-only context and without specifying owners will create the group anonymously.
 Doing so can result in the associated SharePoint Online site not being created automatically until further manual action is taken.

 Specify other writable properties as necessary for your group.
 For more information, see the properties of the [group](../resources/group.md) resource.